alpyen/fpga-mediaplayer/docs/notes.md

 - The MEDIA_BASE_ADDRESS in the control unit's generics should probably be made a port so we could dynamically select different media files from memory.
   - The main reason this is a generic now is that I only plan to store one file so I don't need to keep reflashing the player bitstream.
 - Technically there is no real necessity to write a script to merge the bitfile with an encoded file but since the commands are so radically different for Windows and Linux, it's easier to provide a script.
+- PyAudio runs only single-threaded and therefore it's crucial to have minimal latency in the audio callback which feeds the audio buffer.
+  - The decode routine is very slow since it's very unoptimized (to showcase the simplicity), so decoding audio while playback causes audible stuttering.